Scheidt & Bachmann

-Scheidt & Bachmann GmbH is a German family-owned company, based in Mönchengladbach, North Rhine-Westphalia.
-The company has four business divisions and is represented internationally by numerous subsidiaries and partners in around 50 countries.
-The company provides railway signalling systems, solutions for parking management and fuel or energy retail systems as well as systems for tickets for public transport.
+Scheidt & Bachmann GmbH is a German multinational diversified manufacturing company, based in Mönchengladbach, North Rhine-Westphalia.
+It produces railway signalling systems, ticketing and fare collection equipment for public transport, parking facility management systems, and fuel retail equipment.

-Scheidt & Bachmann was founded in 1872 and has its own production plants where a great amount of products are manufactured in-house.

 History

 Friedrich Scheidt and Carl Bachmann founded Scheidt & Bachmann in Mönchengladbach in 1872, initially manufacturing steam engines and textile manufacturing equipment.
-At the end of the 1870s, production expanded to create mechanical signals for railroad systems which lead to the foundation of the first business division: Signalling Systems.In 1896, Scheidt & Bachmann was granted its first patent for a "drive device for barriers".
+In 1875, production expanded to create mechanical signals for railroad systems.
+1896, Scheidt & Badmann was granted its first patent for a "drive device for barriers".
+The company relocated to a larger facility in Rheydt (now part of Mönchengladbach) in 1914.
 In 1932, it took advantage of the favourable market situation, and expanded into the manufacture of tank systems and petrol pumps.

+In 1936 the company was transformed from a general partnership (Offene Handelsgesellschaft or 'oHG') into a public liability company (Aktiengesellschaft or 'AG').
+During World War II, the main factory was almost completely destroyed prompting reconstructuion efforts after the end of the war.

+In the 1950s and 60s, Scheidt & Bachmann AG operated an iron foundry and produced equipment such as tank systems, compressors, gas and petrol pumps, and signaling devices.
+In 1956, the company pursued a licensing agreement with a U.S. firm to manufacture oil burners.
+During this period, a significant portion of its products was sold to the German Federal Railway and various international oil companies.

+In 1963, Scheidt & Bachmann AG changed its legal status from a public limited company to a limited liability company (GmbH).
 By 1966, the company began designing and producing systems for multi-storey car parks, launching its parking management division and incorporating emerging microprocessor technology.
 Around the same time, Scheidt & Bachmann developed parking fee-collection systems featuring barriers at parking lot entrances, where users could obtain magnetic tickets or use credit cards to enter and pay at self-service or staffed cashier stations, with fees calculated upon exit.
-In 1978 the Fare Collection Systems division was established.
+In 1970, the company expanded this concept to include fare collection systems for public transportation.
+The business was further expanded in 1974 to include systems for leisure centres, followed by the establishment of a fare collection systems division in 1978.
+In 1990 the company acquired Verkehrselektronik GmbH, which became the first wholly owned subsidiary.